Enokisan/WeatherDatabase/README.md

 # WeatherDatabase
-Simple weather database based on JMA's forecast in Japan
+Simple weather database based on JMA's forecast in Japan with Python

 # Requirement